Latest Modified on: June 14th, 2021

 Dogs shed fur and it’s nothing to fret about!
 We humans also shed dead skin cells and hair every day (yes, we do!).
-This is completely natural, however, there are a few breeds of dogs such as German Shepherds that sheds all year-round.
+This is completely natural, however, there are a few breeds of dogs such as German Shepherds that shed all year-round.
 You should be alarmed if your dog starts to shed more than usual.

 Climatic conditions, different seasons, and other health factors can cause a dog breed to shed excessively.
 A puppy that is shedding more than the expected amount might have some health issues or some other underlying condition.

 Dog hair trimming

 Some popular dog breeds such as Poodle and Shih Tzu have a faster hair growth process.
 They need regular haircuts in every 2-4 weeks.
 Trimming their hair on a regular basis will help to reduce excessive shedding.
 You can groom their hair by yourself or you can take them to a professional as well.

 Feed them premium quality food

 One of the most ideal approaches to decrease over-the-top shedding in puppies is, to begin with a good eating routine.
 Some foods like corn and grains are not easy for a dog to digest.
 Give them wholesome and nutritional foods to maintain their health.

 Premium quality food might cost more, however, they’re better to maintain your dog’s fur coat and reduce excessive shedding.
 You can consult your vet for the right type of food that can help control excessive shedding in your dog.
 You can also nourish your pooch’s diet with extra vitamin supplements.

 Add olive oil to your dog food

 Olive oil contains omega-3 unsaturated fats that keep your dog’s skin fresh, diminish dandruff, and enhance the general coat surface.
 Check with your vet before adding supplements to your pooch’s diet.
 You can also offer natural foods such as salmon, or any other fish that are rich in these greasy acids.
 Fish skins are a great substitute as well.

 Give your dog fresh or clean water